-- Superior lumbar triangle – termed Grynfeltt’s quadrangle.
+- Superior lumbar triangle – termed Grynfeltt’s quadrangle

-- Inferior lumbar triangle – termed Petit’s triangle.
+- Inferior lumbar triangle – termed Petit’s triangle

 Patients will present with a tender irreducible mass at the herniating orifice and will have varying levels of obstruction (purely dependent on how much bowel circumference is involved).
 Due to obstruction, these are often surgical emergencies that need urgent surgical intervention.